bullish-exchange/cpp-signer/README.md

 ```

+# C++ Examples

-# C++ Example for Withdraw API Calls
+## Call with Withdraw API

 This repo provides an example C++ program using the cpp-signer library to sign requests to perform withdraw Custody API calls.

 Note: the withdrawal request body contains a hash ID.
 For different testing accounts, please use the corresponding hash IDs for the destinations.

 To run the build program: